automatika-robotics/embodied-agents/docs/examples/conversational.md

 Check the available defaults and options for the SpeechToTextConfig [here](../apidocs/agents/agents.config)
 ```

 To initialize the component we also need a model client for a speech to text model.
-We will be using the HTTP client for RoboML for this purpose.
+We will be using the WebSocket client for RoboML for this purpose.

 ```{note}
 RoboML is a aggregator library that provides a model serving aparatus for locally serving opensource ML models useful in robotics.
 Learn about setting up RoboML [here](https://www.github.com/automatika-robotics/roboml).